linkedin/eyeglass/packages/eyeglass/README.md

 `npm install my_eyeglass_module --save-dev`

 Once installed via npm, an eyeglass module can:
-* Provide stylesheets that you can import with special node_module syntax.
+* Make stylesheets in the npm module accessible to the project via Sass's `@import` or `@use` directives.
-* Add additional custom functions to Sass that are written in javascript.
+* Expose custom functions and importers written in javascript to the Sass compiler.

 If your build-tool is [eyeglass-aware](#building-sass-files-with-eyeglass-support), you can reference the eyeglass module with standard Sass import syntax: `@import "my_eyeglass_module/file";`.
 The `my_eyeglass_module` will be resolved to the correct directory in your node modules, and the file will then resolve using the standard import rules for Sass.